-Details of the Company's subsidiaries as at 31 March 2023 are as follows:
+Details of the Company's subsidiaries as at 30 September 2023 are as follows:

-Name of subsidiaries Ownership interest Country of incorporation Principal activities ADNOC GAS Facilities - Sole Proprietorship - L.L.C. ("AGF") 100% U.A.E To own Gas production, liquefication and processing facilities to process, manufacture, supply, transport, trade, store, ship, market and distribute Gas.
-ADNOC GAS Operations and Marketing - L.L.C. ("AGO&M") 100% U.A.E To operate and maintain Gas production, liquefication and processing facilities, in addition to the transmission, shipping, storage, distribution and infrastructure networks and other activities associated with its objectives.
-ADNOC Industrial Gases Company Limited ("AIG") 100% U.A.E Provide industrial gases to the oil and gas industry.
+Name of subsidiaries Ownership interest Country of incorporation Principal activities ADNOC Gas Facilities - Sole Proprietorship - L.L.C. ("AGF") 100% U.A.E.
+To own Gas production, liquefication and processing facilities to process, manufacture, supply, transport, trade, store, ship, market and distribute Gas.
+ADNOC Gas Operations and Marketing - L.L.C. ("AGO&M") 100% U.A.E.
+To operate and maintain Gas production, liquefication and processing facilities, in addition to the transmission, shipping, storage, distribution, marketing and infrastructure networks and other activities associated with its objectives.
+ADNOC Industrial Gases Company Limited ("AIG") 100% U.A.E.
+To provide industrial gases to the oil and gas industry.